 As a quiet getaway, WaterSound offers everything you may desire in a resort-style vacation, plus some.
 Wide walkways and winding boardwalks are welcoming features in this enclosed, private paradise.

-Taking a short stroll through The Hub reveals a wide array of dining options.
+Taking a short stroll through The Big Chill reveals a wide array of dining options.
 From classics like Duo’s All-American Eats and Local Smoke to Macho Taco and Sauce It!
 30A Pizza, the dining options are a virtual buffet.

 Tucked away from the action, Bruno’s Pizza is the perfect place to grab a bite for lunch or dinner in WaterSound.
 They offer everything from chicken wings and calzones to specialty pizzas, salads and pasta.

 For a sweet treat, be sure to check out Mr. Freeze, which offers up a cornucopia of ice cream, shakes and candy.